 - Late/Missed Assignments: - Late problem sets will not be accepted unless you have missed class (with an excused absence) that week. - Grades on components of your final project will be reduced by 10% for each day late.
-Extensions may be granted in case of particular need, but must be requested and approved in advance. - Digital Devices: - Using a laptop in class is expected in this course.
+Extensions may be granted in case of particular need, but must be requested and approved in advance. - Digital Devices: - You will be using a laptop regularly in this course.
 You are expected to resist the temptation to use it for anything other than course purposes during class-time.